oracle/graal/sulong/docs/TOOLCHAIN.md

 # Toolchain

-The *toolchain* is a set of tools and APIs for compiling native projects, such as C, C++, to bitcode that can be executed with the GraalVM LLVM runtime.
+The *toolchain* is a set of tools and APIs for compiling native projects, such as C and C++, to bitcode that can be executed with the GraalVM LLVM runtime.
-Its aim is to simplify ahead-of-time compilation for users and language implementers who want to use the LLVM runtime.
+It is aimed to simplify ahead-of-time compilation for users and language implementers who want to use the GraalVM LLVM runtime.

 ## Use Cases

 1. **Simplify compilation to bitcode**
-  *GraalVM users* who want to run a native project via the GraalVM LLVM runtime need to compile their project to LLVM bitcode.
+  *GraalVM users* who want to run native projects via the GraalVM LLVM runtime, must first compile their projects to LLVM bitcode.
-  Although it is possible to do this with standard LLVM tools (`clang`, `llvm-link`, etc.), it requires some consideration (for example certain optimizations or manual linking).
+  Although it is possible to do this with the standard LLVM tools (`clang`, `llvm-link`, etc.), they are required to address several additional considerations, such as optimizations and manual linking.
-  The toolchain aims to provide out of the box drop in replacements to compile many native projects for the GraalVM LLVM runtime.
+  The toolchain aims to simplify this process, by providing an out of the box drop in replacement for compiling native projects targeting the GraalVM LLVM runtime.

 2. **Compilation of native extensions**
-  *GraalVM language implementers* use the LLVM runtime to execute native extensions.
-  Often, these extensions are installed by the user using a package manager.
+  *GraalVM language implementers* often use the GraalVM LLVM runtime to execute native extensions, and these extensions are commonly installed by a package manager.
-  In python, for example, packages are usually added via `pip install`.
-  To enable this, languages need a way of compiling native extensions on demand.
+  For example, packages in python are usually added via `pip install`, which means that the python implementation is required to be able to compile these native extensions on demand.
-  The toolchain provides a Java API for languages to access the tools that are (optionally) bundled with GraalVM.
+  The toolchain provides a Java API for languages to access the tools currently (optionally) bundled with GraalVM.

 3. **Compiling to bitcode at build time**
-  *GraalVM languages* that integrate with the GraalVM LLVM runtime usually need to build bitcode libraries to integrate with native pieces of their implementation.
+  *GraalVM languages* that integrate with the GraalVM LLVM runtime usually need to build bitcode libraries to integrate with the native pieces of their implementation.
   The toolchain can be used as a build-time dependency to achieve this in a standardized and compatible way.

 ## File Format

-To be compatible with existing build systems, the toolchain will by default produce native executables with embedded bitcode (ELF files on Linux, Mach-O files on MacOS).
+To be compatible with existing build systems, by default, the toolchain will produce native executables with embedded bitcode (ELF files on Linux, Mach-O files on MacOS).

 ## Toolchain Identifier

-The GraalVM LLVM runtime can run in different configurations, which require bitcode to be compiled differently.
+The GraalVM LLVM runtime can be ran in different configurations, which can differ how the bitcode is being compiled.
-Users of the toolchain do not need to care about this.
-The LLVM runtime knows in which mode it is running and will always provide the right toolchain.
+Generally users of the toolchain does not need to be concerned, as the GraalVM LLVM runtime knows the mode it is running and will always provide the right toolchain.
-However, since a language implementation might want to store the result of a toolchain compilation for later use, it needs to be able to identify it.
+However, if a language implementation wants to store the bitcode compilation for later use, it will need to be able to identify the toolchain and its configurations used to compile the bitcode.
-To do so, a toolchain has an *identifier*.
+To do so, each toolchain has an *identifier*.
 Conventionally, the identifier denotes the compilation output directory.
-The internal LLVM runtime library layout follows the same approach.
+The internal GraalVM LLVM runtime library layout follows the same approach.

 ## Java API